-Grinders are distinguished by consistency, range of granularity, and low-temperature, low-noise operation.
-Your baseline grinder generates higher temperatures and coarser, irregular grinds — and sounds like a small war.
-Fineness of grind is essential to pulling an espresso shot that has the characteristic “crema” and extracts the full, distinguishing essential oils that set apart good java from dreck (read the sidebar below for more on this).
-Consistency is also critical for replicating quality coffee, shot to shot.
+The journey from coffee hack to ambrosia connoisseur begins with freshly ground java in your French press, drip, or espresso machine.
+For starters, grinders are distinguished by consistency, range of granularity, and low-temperature, low-noise operation.
+Your baseline grinder generates higher temperatures and coarser, irregular grinds.
+For espresso lovers: Fineness of grind is essential to pulling an espresso shot that has the characteristic “crema” and extracts the full, distinguishing essential oils that set apart good java from dreck.
+Not matter how you take it, however, consistency in the grind is critical to guarantee quality coffee, shot after shot, cup after cup.

 Most Economical: The Hario gets the job done — it turns beans into grinds, it’s cheap and it’s portable.
 However, it’s not going to meet the demands of espresso lovers or high volume consumers.
 While it has adjustable conical ceramic burrs and is dishwasher safe, the settings are not marked.
 It’s as slow or fast as your ability to turn the crank.
 Sure, you’ll get ground coffee suitable for a French Press or drip, anywhere, anytime.
-You’ll also get forearms like Popeye’s.
+You’ll also get forearms like Popeye.

-Breville Smart Grinder
+Breville Smart Grinder Pro

-Gaggia MDF Coffee Grinder
+Gaggia MDF Burr Grinder